E-Commerce Giving Industrial REITs a Big Boost

 Demand for space is high

-The vacancy rate for U.S. industrial property in first-quarter 2017 dropped to 4.8 percent, CBRE reports.
+The vacancy rate for U.S. industrial property in first-quarter 2017 dropped to 4.8%, CBRE reports.
 Net absorption was 33.1 million square feet for the quarter and completed construction totaled 44.9 million square feet.

 The industrial sector’s occupancy level is higher than the index for all equity REITs, and the development pipeline is growing, according to the NAREIT T-Tracker.